swyftstore/swyft-app-android-sdk-read-me/README.md

 ### Enroll User

 The next is to enroll your applications user with Swyft.
-This is used to track the user's orders and paymentment methods.
+This is used to create a profile for your user on Swyft's Platform.
 The method returns a swyftId that is used to authenticate the user later on.
 If the user already exist the SDK blocks the creation of a duplicate user and returns the swyftId successfully.
 ```java
 final SwyftUser user = new SwyftUser();
        user.setEmailAddress(email);